-When you’re tired of holiday sweets and rich foods, this Cabbage, Apple, and Kale Salad with Cranberries and Pistachios will perk up your tastebuds.
-This salad is delightfully crunchy, with holiday colors and unexpected flavors and it’s dairy-free, gluten-free, vegan, and South Beach Diet Phase Two.
-Use the Special Diets Index to find more recipes like this one.
+Cabbage, Apple, and Kale Salad with Cranberries and Pistachios will perk up your tastebuds and it’s a nice alternative to rich holiday food.
+This salad is dairy-free, gluten-free, and vegan, and it’s delightfully crunchy and loaded with flavor.
+Use Salad Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make Cabbage, Apple, and Kale Salad with Cranberries and Pistachios!

-I might be the only one who does it, but when there’s a big buffet of holiday foods, I’ll head for the salads first, and I’m always hoping there will be a delicious salad to help keep me away from at least some of the sweets and rich holiday foods.
+When there’s a big buffet of holiday foods, I’ll always try to head for the salads first, and I’m always hoping there will be a delicious salad to help keep me away from at least some of the sweets and rich holiday foods.
 And this Cabbage, Apple, and Kale Salad with Cranberries and Pistachios would be a good candidate for healthy salad duty at your next holiday party.